CORS vs CSP connect-src Explained

 Step 3 — Re-test both gates

 A request can clear CSP and then hit CORS.
 Fix one, reload, and read the next error.
 Only when neither message appears is the request fully permitted.
+Expect the second error to appear after the first fix lands — that is progress, not a regression, and a team that reverts the CSP change because “a new error showed up” ends up chasing the same loop twice.

 Verification